gaogao-qwq/zoomify/README.md

 For Linux, this will build zoomify and cp the executable file to `/usr/local/bin/`.
-If you don't wanna do that, you can just run `make BUILD_MODE=RELEASE`, and the executable file will be located at `build/zoomify` (Linux)
+If you don't wanna do that, you can just run `make BUILD_MODE=RELEASE`, and the executable file will be located at `build/zoomify`.

-For macOS, this will build zoomify and zoomifyd.
-The latter is a menu bar app which provides the ability to bind a shortcut to open zoomify globally.
-Which will be installed to `/Applications` folder.
-If you don't wanna do that, you can just run run `make BUILD_MODE=RELEASE`, and the `Zoomifyd.app` file will be located at `build/Release/zoomifyd.xcarchive/Products/Applications/zoomifyd.app`
+For macOS, this will build zoomify and zoomifyd, and cp `zoomifyd.app` to `/Applications`.
+Zoomifyd is a menu bar app which provides the ability to bind a shortcut to open zoomify globally.
+If you don't wanna install that, you can just run `make BUILD_MODE=RELEASE`, the zoomify will be located at `build/Release/zoomify` and the `zoomifyd.app` will be located at `build/Release/zoomifyd.xcarchive/Products/Applications/zoomifyd.app`.

 ![Zoomifyd](zoomifyd.png)